-“Ability of physiological systems to maintain a stable internal environment (regulating hormones, body temp., water balance, etc.) in a relatively constant state of equilibrium.”
+Definition : “Ability of physiological systems to maintain a stable internal environment (regulating hormones, body temp., water balance, etc.) in a relatively constant state of equilibrium.”

-The factor that is being regulated is called the variable (Like temperature or blood pressure etc.).
+Variable – The factor that is being regulated is called the variable (Like temperature or blood pressure or CO2 etc.).

 - Detectors (mostly neural receptors) measure the variable;

-- Comparators (usually CNS centres) receive data from detectors and compares against the desired level.
+- Comparators (usually CNS centers) receive data from detectors and compares against the set point.

-- Effectors (muscular / glandular tissue) are activated by the comparator to restore the variable to its set point.
+- Effectors (muscular / glandular tissue) are activated by the comparator to restore the variable towards its set point.

 Eg: When the partial pressure of CO2 in blood rises over 5.3 kPa (40mmHg), brain stem increases the rate of ventilation to clear the excess gas, and vice versa.

-Set point could be a single optimum value.
+Set point need not be a single optimum value.
 Most of the physiological set points are a narrow range which can be reset as per physiological requirements.

-Patients with congestive heart failure show Cheyne–Stokes’breathing (periods of deep breathing interspersed with apnoea).
+Patients with congestive heart failure show Cheyne–Stokes breathing (periods of deep breathing interspersed with apnoea).
 Breathing alterations require chemical signals to be detected by brain-stem.
-Slow blood flow from lungs to brain takes time (Due to heart failure and low blood pressure) and these delayed signals will make the identification of abnormality late.
+Blood flow from lungs to brain takes time (Due to heart failure and low blood pressure) and these delayed signals will make the identification of abnormality late.

 Positive feedback causes rapid amplification.
-Eg: initiation of an action potential /depolarisation
+Eg: initiation of an Action potential / Depolarization.

 Positive feedback is unstable requiring some kind of mechanism to break the feedback loop and stop the process such as time-dependent inactivation of sodium channels.

-The primary structure of a protein is determined by the amino acid sequence.
-The final shape of the molecule (the tertiary structure), results from folding of the amino acid chain in its lowest energy conformation.
-Folding is aided by weak electrochemical interactions between side-chains (e.g. hydrogen bonds, van der Waals’ forces) which is overseen by molecular chaperones, such as the heat shock proteins.
+The primary structure of a protein is determined by the amino acid sequence in that protein.
+The final results from folding of the amino acid chain, which takes the lowest energy conformation.
+Folding is made possible by weak electrochemical interactions (e.g. hydrogen bonds, van der Waals’ forces) between side-chains in multiple dimensions.